 Amazon Shopper Panel

 Is there anything in the world that Amazon won’t turn its hand to?
-Their Shopper Panel app allows you to scan 10 receipts per month in exchange for £5 worth of Amazon vouchers.
+Their Shopper Panel app allows you to scan ten receipts per month in exchange for £5 worth of Amazon vouchers.
 But 10 is your limit.

 You can occasionally earn more by completing short surveys.

 You can also take a look at my post for the best receipt scanning apps.

-Which are the best legit money making apps in the UK?
+Which are the best apps to make money in the UK?

 My favourite apps to use, not in any particular order, are: